team3130/Robot-2014/README.txt

 2. Import the Robot-2014 project into WindRiver [File->Import...
 General->Existing Project Into Workspace]
+   Select the project directory with "Select Root Directory" [My Documents/GitHub/Robot-2014]
+   Click on the Robot-2014 folder and click OK.
-   Select the project directory with "Select Root Directory" Do not Copy the Project into the Workspace
+   Do not Copy the Project into the Workspace

 3. Build the project once